grafana/k6-docs/src/data/markdown/translated-guides/en/03 Test authoring/01 test builder.md

 ## Scenarios

-Scenarios let you schedule VUs and iterations to model diverse traffic patterns.
+Scenarios can schedule VUs and iterations to model diverse traffic patterns.

 You can create multiple scenarios in a test.
 For each scenario, configure its options: